ruixingw/parmhess/tsubasa.rst

    WARNING:root:Config file is not found.
 A template is copied to current directory.
 Program will now quit.
   [ruixingw@NTU test~]$ ls
   H2O2.gau    H2O2.yml
   [ruixingw@NTU test~]$ tsubasa.py   # INPUTGEOM: H2O2.gau ; CONFIGFILE: H2O2.yml

-3. :code:`--readvdw EXTERNALVDWFILE`: Tsubasa attached a :code:`vdw.dat` file including the vdW parameters in GAFF.
+3. :code:`--readvdw EXTERNALVDWFILE`: Tsubasa attached a :code:`vdw.dat` file which includes the vdW parameters used in GAFF.
 If some certain vdW parameter is missing, you may provide a file to specify the vdW parameters.
 The format is same to :code:`vdw.dat`, which can be found in the source directory.

 ::